 Release Date: June 11, 2021

-When a player executes a specific move within the different locations, it can trigger a character being smashed into a different environment.
-Of course, if you have been following the narrative for Guilty Gear, the Strive installment will continue with the narrative from Guilty Gear Xrd.
-So here we get the conclusion to Sol Badguy’s saga.
+As mentioned, if you’ve been following the narrative for Guilty Gear, the Strive installment will continue with the narrative from Guilty Gear Xrd, providing the conclusion to Sol Badguy’s saga.
 Visually, the game is stunning, and reception has been positive since the installment was launched.

 #2 Tekken 7